ilsao/personal-notes/Math/Linear Algebra/Matrix and Systems.md

 (I)
 $B$ is singular $\implies Bx=0$ have nontrivial solutions.
 Thus, we can express $Cx=A(Bx)=0$ .
-This implies that $C$ also have nontrivial solutions.
+This implies that $C$ also have a nontrivial solutions.
 Therefore, $C$ must be singular.

 (II) 反證法
 Suppose $C$ is nonsingular.